 - The significant cost of paying an employee who does not perform any work during the garden leave period. - The relatively short duration of a garden leave period (typically 30 to 90 days) compared with a typical non-compete period (6 to 18 months).
-A garden leave provision therefore may provide less protection to an employer than a reasonable non-compete. - Logistical issues regarding electronic access during the garden leave period if the employee is needed for transitional duties during that time, especially if the employee is otherwise prohibited from working or contacting clients or coworkers. - The lack of case law regarding garden leave provisions, which creates greater uncertainty about enforceability. - Difficulty in specifically enforcing garden leave provisions because doing so requires that employees remain employed against their will (especially if the employer can require the employee to perform services during that time).
+A garden leave provision therefore may provide less protection to an employer than a reasonable non-compete. - Logistical issues regarding electronic access during the garden leave period if the employee is needed for transitional duties during that time, especially if the employee is otherwise prohibited from working or contacting clients or coworkers. - Difficulty in specifically enforcing garden leave provisions because doing so requires that employees remain employed against their will (especially if the employer can require the employee to perform services during that time).